-- (A) Reflects the impact of the initial cash contribution of approximately \$ for funding from Alkermes to Mural in connection with the separation. - (B) Reflects the impact of estimated nonrecurring transaction costs of \$ that are expected to be incurred by Mural in connection with the separation but that were not yet incurred and, therefore, not included in Mural's historical combined financial statements. - (C) Reflects the distribution of Mural's ordinary shares to Alkermes shareholders, calculated based on and outstanding on the record date, and a distribution ratio of Mural's ordinary shares for every Alkermes ordinary shares.
-This amount is a reclassification of Alkermes' investment in Mural that is allocated between ordinary shares and additional paid-in capital based on the number of Mural's ordinary shares outstanding on the distribution date. - (D) The number of Mural's ordinary shares used to compute basic net loss per share is based on (i) the number of Mural's ordinary shares assumed to be outstanding on the distribution date, after giving effect to the distribution, calculated based on Alkermes ordinary shares issued and outstanding on the record date, and a distribution ratio of Mural's ordinary shares for every Alkermes ordinary shares.
-In periods in which Mural reports a net loss, diluted net loss per share is the same as basic net loss per share since the inclusion of ordinary share equivalents such as options and restricted stock awards would be anti-dilutive.
+- (A) Reflects the impact of the initial cash contribution of \$275.0 million for funding from Alkermes to Mural in connection with the separation. - (B) Reflects the distribution of Mural's ordinary shares to Alkermes shareholders, calculated based on 166,881,286 Alkermes ordinary shares issued and outstanding on October 18, 2023, and a distribution ratio of one Mural ordinary share for every ten Alkermes ordinary shares.
+This amount is a reclassification of Alkermes' investment in Mural that is allocated between ordinary shares and additional paid-in capital based on the number of Mural's ordinary shares outstanding on the distribution date. - (C) The number of Mural's ordinary shares used to compute basic net loss per share is based on (i) the number of Mural's ordinary shares assumed to be outstanding on the distribution date, after giving effect to the distribution, calculated based on 166,881,286 Alkermes ordinary shares issued and outstanding on October 18, 2023, and a distribution ratio of one Mural ordinary share for every ten Alkermes ordinary shares.
+In periods in which Mural reports a net loss, diluted net loss per share is the same as basic net loss per share since the inclusion of ordinary share equivalents such as options and restricted stock awards would be anti-dilutive. - (D) Reflects the impact of prepaid expenses and other assets that historically related to Mural's business and operations but, in connection with the separation, were determined would not legally transfer to Mural. - (E) Reflects the impact of accounts payable and accrued expenses that historically related to Mural's business and operations, however in connection with the cash contribution for funding from Alkermes to Mural, will be settled by Alkermes.